Understanding the Differences between Brokerage and Investment Advisory Relationships

 The Brokerage Services that Baird offers to its clients include providing custody of client assets, the execution of securities transactions and other customary brokerage services.
 In addition to taking a client’s trade orders and executing the client’s trades, Baird may also provide investment advice “incidental to” the Brokerage Services, settlement, custody and other customary brokerage services.
 Investment advice “incidental to” the Brokerage Services may include investor education, investment research, financial tools, information about investment products and services and recommendations about whether to buy, sell or hold particularsecurities.

 When providing advice or a recommendation to a client about whether to buy, sell, hold or exchange a security or other investment, the Baird Financial Advisor must have a reasonable basis for believing that the recommendation is suitable for the client.
-In addition, for clients who have Individual Retirement Accounts (IRAs), retirement or other ERISA plans (or are plan participants), the Baird Financial Advisor must act in the client’s best interest when providing that advice.
 However, the Baird Financial Advisor is not required to actively monitor the account or to provide any advice or recommendations regarding the investments in the account.
-The Baird Financial Advisor is simply required to act in the client’s best interest when he or she elects to provide advice or a recommendation.
 The Baird Financial Advisor need not provide advice to the client on a regular or continuous basis.
 The advice or recommendation is thus transactional in nature.

 With each Brokerage Account, the client pays Baird transaction-based compensation, generally consisting of commissions or sales loads, on each trade.
 Baird may also receive, on an ongoing basis, applicable distribution (12b-1) fees and trail commissions relating to the client’s mutual fund and annuity investments.
 The costs of these fees and commissions are borne by the client in many instances because they are deducted from the client’s investment.
 The amount of commissions, sales loads, distribution fees and trail commissions will vary based on the type of security and the size of the trade.
 As a result, Baird and the Baird Financial Advisor have potential conflicts of interest associated with a Brokerage Account, including the financial incentive to recommend frequent transactions, to recommend purchases or sales of certain investments that involve higher compensation than other investments, and to recommend a series of smaller trades rather than one larger trade.
 Although the commissions and other compensation received by Baird on a client’s Brokerage Account must not exceed what is reasonable, and Baird has policies and procedures to monitor these conflicts, the policies and procedures do not eliminate those conflicts.